Labels

 How to create bootable USB in solaris

-How to create bootable USB (pen drive) in Solaris
+How to Create a Bootable USB (Pen Drive) in Solaris

 root@cdom3:~# ls -lrth